Christmas sweater glasses from UncommonGreen add a festive touch to holiday cocktail parties

 Chances are, your guests are going to have more than one drink, and chances are even better that they won't re-use their glass.
 However, don't feel like you need to have actual glasses for every guest to have drink after drink after drink.
 Instead, plan for two pieces of glassware per person, and then stock up on those short clear plastic cups that you can find in any grocery store.
 Anyone that is sipping on more than two drinks will likely not care too much about his or her glassware once they pour that third drink.

 Depending on the drinks you choose to serve, you'll want specific styles of glassware.
-Ice- and soda-filled drinks demand Collins or longdrink glasses.
+Ice- and soda-filled drinks demand Collins glasses.
 Punches and anything served "up" can be poured into in martini or rocks glasses.
 Drinks served on the rocks should be served, as the name suggests, in rocks glasses.
 Or hey, embrace the mix-and-match trend and pull out all the glassware you've got in your house.
 Let your guests choose what they'd like to use.
 We won't tell!

 Decorate, but don't fret